cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 Empty messages are normally used as a placeholder for easy future, backward compatible, extension of the API.

-In this API, [gRPC metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata) is normally used only for service request (function calls) for identifying purposes.
+In this API, [gRPC metadata](https://grpc.io/docs/what-is-grpc/core-concepts/#metadata) is normally used only for service request (procedure calls) for identifying purposes.
 The details of the required metadata are described with the service calls.
 Service replies are not expecting to provide metadata.

 In many places in the API, we use a list of actor data without information about which actor is where in the list.
 These lists have a constant length and order throughout a trial (set in the trial parameters), and thus can/must be cross referenced with other such lists within the same trial (e.g. `actors_in_trial`, `actors_map`).